Dizzy Mizz Lizzy: Formation and early years (1988–1994)

 Christensen received a Marshall 4x12 G1275 amplifier from his parents for his 18th birthday, which helped him write heavier music and would shortly thereafter result in the riff to the hit song "Waterline".
 Their style would frequently be compared to Led Zeppelin and Pearl Jam, even though critics admitted that "the trio wants—and inexplicably even manages—to create their own musical identity."
 This style would become known as power rock, which the band would later also use to describe their genre and which they were more comfortable with than the label "grunge", explaining: "We are not so wild about the descriptor grunge, as it has become a predicate for a variety of dimensions.
 We focus on the music, not the descriptions.
 What we play is genuine, vivid, and with the energy in high gear."
 As a reviewer would put it: "[It is] 'Grunge light' perhaps - but well-composed, well-acted, engaging and above all different and personal.
 Dizzy Mizz Lizzy had the pedal to the metal, and it did something."
 Christensen explains: "It's like The Police, who came out of the punk-wave without being punk, and still did well.
 It's the same with us.
 We came out of the grunge-wave, without being grunge."

-Their new-found sound took them to the DM i Rock semifinals in 1992, where they were beaten by Passion Orange.
-With their third attempt on 30 April 1993, the trio won because of "their obvious talent and charisma."
+Dizzy Mizz Lizzy's new-found sound took them to the DM i Rock semifinals in 1992, where they were beaten by Passion Orange.
+With Dizzy Mizz Lizzy's third attempt at DM i Rock in Jazzhus Montmartre on 30 April 1993, the trio won because of "their obvious talent and charisma."
 Part of the grand prize was a recording session for a 4-track demo at Sweet Silence Studios, which spawned the songs "Waterline" and "Silverflame" that became huge hits on DR P3 and DR P4.
 The grand prize also contained a spot in the travelling Rock Show '93 and performances at the L'Europe d'Art d'Art festival in Niort, France, the Nordic Rock '93 competition that they also won, and all the major Danish summer festivals.
 A reviewer from that time remarked, "They are not quite as extroverted as one might have expected, but in return they play much better than one might dare hope for.
 Dense and energetic, making one wonder why there are only three men on stage.
 One is tempted to look into the back room to see where the rest of the band is hiding."
 They would also entertain with ironic covers of among others "Stayin' Alive" by the Bee Gees.